IELTS Truth or Myth?

 51:10 – END Myth This is something that I hear again and again, but the truth is that IELTS is a NEUTRAL language -testing tool.
 In other words, all Cambridge, the British Council and IDP do is create the exam to accurately assess language based on the Common European Framework (CEFR).
 It is governments, professional bodies or universities who decide what the scores they require are.
 If you are frustrated that you cannot get your desired scores, it is these people you should blame, not IELTS.

 For example, as we have discussed, right now the express entry for Canada (CLB9) is 8777.
 Why those scores?
 Because those give them just the right balance of applicants – not too many and not too few.
 It is Canada that decides!

 In fact, if a country thinks it wants more or fewer migrants, then it can adjust the scores until the flow is correct.
 For example, Australia recently increased the scores they require to migrate.
 Why?
-They want less people to enter at the moment.
+They want fewer people to enter at the moment.
 In the same way, the scores needed to register as a nurse with the NHS in the UK was reduced recently – it used to be 7777, but now you can get a 6.5 in writing.
 Why?
 Did IELTS decide this?
 No!
 It was the British government.

 However, is it true that more students get a 6.5 in writing than any other part of the test?
 Yes!
 And guess what?
 That is what we are going to discuss in the next week’s episode!

-If you enjoyed our IELTS Truth or Myth episode, then remember, all of our video lessons are on our main website www.myieltsclassroom.com, which is where you can also sign up for our IELTS essay correction service or book a personal lesson with one of our IELTS experts. 🚀
+If you enjoyed our IELTS Truth or Myth episode, then remember, all of our live and video lessons are on our main website www.myieltsclassroom.com, which is where you can also sign up for our IELTS essay correction service or book a personal lesson with one of our IELTS experts. 🚀